popphp/docs/getting_started/routing.rst

         'prefix' => 'MyApp\Controller\\'
     ]);

-to achieve valid routes such as:
+and routes such as these would be valid:

 * ``http://localhost/users``
 * ``http://localhost/users/edit/1001``